 2. Zapier.
 Need extensive automation across many different platforms and services?
 Zapier may be the answer to your prayers.
 Using this innovative tool, you can build "Zaps" that integrate more than 750 Web and mobile apps.
 Best of all, a limited plan costs you nothing.

-3. Adobe Spark.
-In content creation, the name Adobe looms large, and its Spark software continues the tradition of excellence.
-Whether you need a graphic for a social media feed, a digital story, or a quick animated video, Spark provides the tools to get it done—beautifully.
+3. Adobe Express.
+In content creation, the name Adobe looms large, and its Express software continues the tradition of excellence.
+Whether you need a graphic for a social media feed, a digital story, or a quick animated video, Express provides the tools to get it done—beautifully.

 4. Snappa.
 Hiring a professional designer can be cost-prohibitive for small businesses, but Snappa makes it easy for just about anyone to create slick graphics.
 Hundreds of customizable templates get you the look you're after, you can use your own fonts and logos, and sharing is a snap.
 Plus, if you need five or fewer graphics per month, you can get them for free.